 The term maculopathy encompasses a number of eye diseases, usually progressive, in which there is damage to the macula of the retina.
-With variants as well known and worrying as the macular degeneration Age-related macular degeneration (AMD)maculopathies share symptoms that affect vision to the point of interfering with the patient's daily activities through partial blindness or, in cases with the worst prognosis and in those not detected in time, total blindness.
+With variants as well known and worrying as the macular degeneration Age-related macular degeneration (AMD)Maculopathies share symptoms that affect vision to the point of interfering with the patient's daily activities through partial blindness or, in cases with the worst prognosis and in those not detected in time, total blindness.

 What is maculopathy and what causes it?